spacelift-io/user-documentation/docs/concepts/policy/terraform-plan-policy.md

 ### Automatically deploy changes from selected individuals

 Sometimes there are folks who really know what they're doing and changes they introduce can get deployed automatically, especially if they already went through code review.
-Below is an example that allows commits from whitelisted individuals to be deployed automatically (assumes Stack set to [autodeploy](../stack/#autodeploy)):
+Below is an example that allows commits from whitelisted individuals to be deployed automatically (assumes Stack is set to [autodeploy](../stack/#autodeploy)):

 ```opa
 package spacelift